I'm self-employed: can I afford health insurance?

 Here’s one last thing to think about before you get started: Living life covered doesn’t just impact your bottom line, it also has a significant effect on your peace of mind.
 You can’t put a price on that.
 You need every inch of headspace to achieve your business goals and take on the competition.
 Don’t let worry over what will happen to you or your family in the event of a serious illness or injury distract you.

-If you want to discuss your options, our friendly staff are here to help.
+If you want to discuss your options, our friendly team is here to help.
 Call our coverage specialists toll-free at (888) 535-4831 or request a quote today.